Read more about the folks who serve as working board and advisory board members in the bios below.

 Maccewill Yip's experience in theater has mainly been as builder/stagehand back in high school at Saint Mary’s in Berkeley, in college at Seattle University, and for a couple of shows with Gritty City.
 He believes that theater can not only entertain, but has the capacity to provoke and reflect on personal and societal issues, and that it can also give words to express ideas when we find our own lacking, not only for the audience, but for the performers as well.
 Born and raised in Oakland (except for a brief period in Hong Kong), he is currently working at Grand Lake Ace Hardware in the electrical department, and helped make it one of the number one seller of G.E. bulbs and Heath Zenith motion fixtures.
 He volunteers at the National Center for Science Education (NCSE), whose mission is to protect science teaching in schools with emphasis on evolution and climate change.
 Maccewill had also done work at Lifelong AIDS Alliance with events and duties at their thrift shop, helped with citizenship applications at the Asian Counseling and Referral Service (ACRS), and volunteered on a few projects for Rebuilding Together, one of which he had led as co-house captain.
 Occasionally he contributes to the blog 10 Years Ago: Films in Retrospective, reviewing movies that were released a decade back.
-He graduated from Seattle University with a Bachelor of Science with an emphasis in Forensic Science.
+He graduated from Seattle University with a Bachelor of Science and an emphasis in Forensic Science.

 Susi Damilano is co-founder and Producing Director of The SF Playhouse; she is a three-time recipient of the Bay Area Critic Circle Award for Best Female Performance in Bug, Six Degrees of Separation, and Reckless.
 At the SF Playhouse she has performed leading roles in Harper Regan, Coraline, Slasher, One Flew Over the Cuckoo’s Nest, Landscape of the Body, First Person Shooter, Jesus Hopped the ‘A’ Train, The Crucible, Kimberly Akimbo, Our Town and The Smell of the Kill.
 Her directing credits include Wirehead, Den of Thieves and the West Coast Premieres of Honey Brown Eyes, Dead Man’s Cell Phone, Coronado, The Mystery Plays and Roulette and the World Premiere of Daniel Heath’s Seven Days in the 2010 Sandbox Series.
 By day, Susi holds a CPA and works as the Vice President of Human Resources at MSCI in Berkeley.
-She was nominated for best actress/director by BATCC in 2012.

 Albert Dyrness, a native of San Francisco, holds an M.S. in Mechanical Engineering from Massachusetts Institute of Technology with support from a graduate fellowship sponsored by the National Consortium for Graduate Degrees for Minorities in Engineering.
 Mr. Dyrness is a founding principal of ADVENT Engineering, a privately-held engineering services firm that serves the energy and life sciences industries, and currently heads its Life Sciences Division.
 Mr. Dyrness serves on the board of directors of Oncobiologics, a publicly traded biopharmaceutical company on the NASDAQ stock exchange.
 Mr. Dyrness currently serves as the Vice-Chairperson for the American Society of Mechanical Engineers Bioprocess Equipment Standard (AMSE-BPE) System Design subcommittee.
 Mr. Dyrness is an Industrial Advisory Board Member of the University of the Pacific’s Bioengineering Program.
 Mr. Dyrness has a passion for arts as an instrument to reach underserved youth.
 He believes that education is a great equalizer among the social classes.
 He also believes that confidence and self-esteem are the first hurdles to achieving academic success.
 The arts provide a challenging, yet safe space for youth to find and build a foundation of self worth, opening their minds to unlimited opportunities.